AliDiaa0/AliumV1/README.md

 This is the first version of the virus, which means there will be other versions of the same virus with different payloads or some improvements in the future.

-Note: You must install .NET Framework version 4 before executing this virus.
-Otherwise, the virus won't work!
+Note: You must install .NET Framework version 4 before executing this virus, otherwise the virus won't run!